 Truck accidents in all forms are devastating.
 They often involve multiple lanes of traffic, intense injuries, and totaled vehicles.
 Overloaded trucks, however, have the added danger of their extra 20-30,000 pounds.
 That extra weight can turn what was already a severe accident into a life-changing one.
 Those victimized by the accident are likely to walk away with costly disabilities if they walk away at all.

 We at The Bussey Law Firm, P.C. understand the fear, hopelessness, and stress that you are currently going through.
 A truck accident is no easy tragedy to live through or to lose a loved one to.
-If you need a legal expert to help you get the compensation you deserve, call our firm at (719) 475-2555.
+If you need a legal professional to help you get the compensation you deserve, call our firm at (719) 475-2555.
 Our Colorado Springs overloaded truck accident attorneys can do the heavy lifting so that you can recover in peace.

 Colorado, like most other states, has strict laws when it comes to truck weight.
 This is in order to protect the truckers, as well as the people they share the road with.
 Trucking companies operating in Colorado, or sending their trucks through the state, must be aware of these laws and must follow them closely, otherwise, they are liable for any resulting accidents and damages.

 - If a truck is carrying cargo that is a rolling risk, such as with logs, then the driver and loaders must be sure to properly restrain the cargo with cradles, chocks, and wedges.

 - Cargo must always be securely fastened when the truck is in motion.

 - Trucks with cargo that stick out further than four inches from the back or extend further than the sides must mark the edges of the cargo with flashing lights and reflective tape.